sergif-github/Python-Course/README.md

 The course covers a wide range of topics, starting from the basics and gradually progressing to more advanced concepts.

 Here are some of the key topics covered in this course:
+- Introduction to Python
 - Basic objects, statements, and data types
+- Basic operators
+- Control flow statements
+- Loops
 - Methods and functions
 - Object-oriented programming (OOP) principles
+- Exception handling
 - Modules and packages
-- Exception handling
+- File handling
-- Built-in functions and standard library
+- Additional Python modules and libraries
-- Decorators
+- Advanced concepts
-- Generators and iterators
+- Testing and debugging
-- Working with images

 The course is structured in a way that each topic builds upon the previous ones, providing a logical progression of learning.
 Each topic includes theory explanations, practical examples, and exercises to reinforce your understanding.